eduNEXT/picasso/docs/source/how_tos/configurations.rst

 These inputs can be set in the workflow file that calls the Picasso workflow using the ``with`` keyword, by manually setting them in the workflow file, or by using the ``workflow_dispatch`` event.
 For more details on how to set input values in Github Actions, please refer to the `Workflow syntax for GitHub Actions`_ documentation.

-.. `Workflow syntax for GitHub Actions`: https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions

-These inputs can be set in the workflow file that calls the Picasso workflow using the ``with`` keyword, by manually setting them in the workflow file, or by using the ``workflow_dispatch`` event.
-For more details on how to set input values in Github Actions, please refer to the `Workflow syntax for GitHub Actions`_ documentation.

-.. `Workflow syntax for GitHub Actions`: https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions
+.. _`Workflow syntax for GitHub Actions`: https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions

 Here is an example of how to use the Picasso workflow with the inputs set: